py-universe/django-rest-cli/README.md

 ### Create a New Project
 - Run ```dr-cli startproject project_name``` to start a new DRF project.

-- You'd be prompted to start your project from one of three templates: **Baisc, Medior, and Advanced** templates.
+- You'd be prompted to start your project from one of three templates: **Basic, Medior, and Advanced** templates.
 Learn more about what each template comes bundled with [here](https://github.com/py-universe/django-rest-cli/blob/docs/templatesInfo.md).

 - On selecting one of the templates your project will then be created.
 Git will be initialized in your project, and all project dependencies installed as shown in the image below: